alanrslima/instagram_clone/README.md

 ```
 $ npm install
 ```
 To proceed you need to have the [nodeJs](https://nodejs.org/en/) on your machine.
-CMake sure of this and start the server in development mode with one of the commands below:
+Make sure of this and start the server in development mode with one of the commands below:
 ```
 $ yarn dev
 ```